Denmark pauses AstraZeneca vaccine jabs to probe blood clots - WTMJ

 “The vaccine has been given to several million people all over the world and we have not had similar reports of vaccine-induced clotting,” he said, adding that the blood clots were more likely to be “separate, unconnected events.”

-Britain’s medicines regulator reacted by noting there was no confirmation that the reported blood clot was caused by the AstraZeneca vaccine.
+Britain’s medicines regulator, MHRA, reacted by noting there was no confirmation that the reported blood clot was caused by the AstraZeneca vaccine.
 “People should still go and get their COVID-19 vaccine when asked to do so,” it said.

 But Hendrik Streeck, a German virologist at the University of Bonn, said the Danish decision was the right one.